fikayo-sanni/ductape-docs/docs/getting-started.md

-## 3. TypeScript SDK
+## 3. SDK

 The SDK is the runtime integration layer in your application.
 It connects to the databases, storage, brokers, sessions, and other resources you configured in the Workbench.
-Server-side only; Node.js 18 or later required.
+Server-side only; For Typescript Node.js 18 or later required.

 ### Install